Can You Get an Infection in Your Feet and Ankle?

 - Bruises or injuries to the ankle area can cause temporary discoloration as the ankle heals.

 - Chronic Venous Insufficiency.
 It occurs when the veins in your legs cannot effectively pump blood back to your heart.
-This condition leads to the pooling of blood and a brownish discoloration.
+This condition leads to the pooling of blood and a brown discoloration on feet.

 - Bacterial or fungal infections can alter the color of the skin on your ankles.